 Organizing sound into music is what Ricky Sweum has been doing since childhood.
 He is a professional musician specializing in live performance and studio production.
-Ricky currently lives in Tokyo, Japan and tours the world as a saxophonist and band leader for the US Air Force Band.
+Ricky currently lives in California's Bay Area and tours the world as a saxophonist and band leader for the US Air Force Band.
 He has performed in places ranging from Carnegie Hall to remote Alaskan villages only accessible by airplane.
 Ricky holds a bachelor’s degree in Music Production from Berklee College of Music, and he has recorded five CDs under his name along with appearing on dozens of commercial releases.
-Ricky loves playing with music technology, especially Ableton Live.
-Ricky is an official endorsing artist of P. Mauriat saxophones.
+He is the co-owner of Ninjazz Records, an independent jazz label featuring musicians from the West Coast.
+Ricky loves playing with music technology and is an official endorsing artist of P. Mauriat saxophones.

 Ricky grew up in Eugene, Oregon.
 As a child, he rallied local kids and formed jam sessions while recording everything onto his dad’s reel-to-reel sound-on-sound machine.
 He built his own synthesizers using parts from Radio Shack and used his mom’s kitchen pots and pan as drum sets.
 In 1988, he began studying saxophone.
 In 1992, he won a position in the McDonald’s All American Jazz Band which performed for the Grammy Celebration Week in New York City.